projectshaped/parametric-svg/Readme.md

 - Other:
     - Conditional (ternary) operator (`condition ? ifTrue : ifFalse`)

-An informative reference of operators can be found on [MDN][mdn-operators].
+An informative reference of operators in ECMAScript can be found on [MDN][mdn-operators].

 [mdn-operators]: https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Operators
 [operator]: #operator